ErpNetDocs/tech/modules/logistics/inventory/inventory-control/receive.md

 ### Individual scan

-Simply type in a product's ID once (e.g. "0000001") in order to execute only one pcs of it.
+Simply type in a product's code once (e.g. "0000001") in order to execute only one pcs of it.
 Tap the **blue arrow** to confirm.

 ![Receive](pictures/inv_con_receive_singlescan.png)